jhonnyorquera/Accounts/README.md

 Free ports: 55432, 8080 and 8081
 Note: if you want choose a port, please change in docker_compose-yml in ports secction for change database, customer and account ports.

+Description
+I created two apis, one for customer and another for account, the communication between this apis is synchronous because transaction is online.
+Both apis are created with clean Architecture in layers

 For deploying api
 Step
 1.- Download all repository from main branch